 October is a great month to visit the area because the vine maple trees are in full color and the western larch is turning its distinctive golden-yellow color.
 Western larch, aka tamarack, is an unusual type of conifer tree because they drop their needles in the winter.
 This region is at the southwestern edge of the larch’s range.

 One of the first things our guide, DavidMiller, pointed out to us was lichen.
 Lichens are a partnership between a fungus and an alga and/or cyanobacteria.
-The lichen we were looking at is called Brown-eyed sunshine.
+The lichen he pointed out is Brown-eyed sunshine.
 Isn’t that a great common name?

 In drier areas nearby we saw vine maple, Oregon grape, green-leaf manzanita, chinquapin, snowberry, dwarf bilberry, bracken fern, Virginia strawberry, yarrow, trailing blackberry, and Peck’s penstemon.
 We saw a silky lupine and also a dwarf form of lupine.
 We saw some pearly everlasting flowers (another one of my favorite common names), round-leaf alumroot, flax, and salsify.
 There were few flowers left at this time of the year.
 Dried tarweed plants were on the trail that we walked on.

 Here are a few tidbits I learned about some of these plants on the Metolius Preserve hike:

 Ponderosa pine trees don’t get reddish bark until they are around 80 years old.

 Snowberry has leaves with distinctly different shapes on the same branch.

 Serviceberry blooms at a time of year when little else is blooming so they were used in funeral services by early settlers.